-The load cells supplied are an "S" type cell hermetically sealed and sized to suit the application.
-They are used in tension and are fixed to the weighing mechanism by means of two swivel joints.
+The load cells supplied are a "WLX" Type Load cell, sized to suit the application.
+They are used in Compression and are fixed to the weighing mechanism by means of Four Screws.
 To protect the load cells from the possibility of being over loaded, an overload stop has been provided.
 The over load stop will only protect the load cells from overloads not exceeding 150% of the rated capacity.
 The over load stops are usually set at the factory.
-Generally a gap between the screw and swivel joint knuckle should be 2.5mm.
+This is also the case for the tare screw.

-Weigh Arms-Drawing E40-001
+Weigh Arms-Drawing E40s-001